engunity/master/README.md

 ### Folders
 1. **`ltspice`**:
-   "ltspice folder" contains mixed signal circuit simulations.
+   - "ltspice folder" contains mixed signal circuit simulations.
 The pdf file has questions regarding the circuits which can be useful for technical interviews.
+   - Please check LTSPICE Readme file for the content: [[Readme]](/ltspice/readme.md)
 2. **`dsp`**:
-   "dsp" folder includes signal processing, communication theories, and python and/or Matlab models.
+   - "dsp" folder includes signal processing, communication theories, and python and/or Matlab models.
+   - Please check DSP Readme file for the content: [[Readme]](/dsp/readme.md)
 ---

 ## Setup Instructions